Immerse yourself in music

 Meet our Tutors

-Dr. Robert Harvey - Flute
+Dr. Robert Harvey - Tutor

 Dr. Robert Harvey, a seven-time All-Ireland Champion flute player, was selected by Donal Lunny for the TG4 series “Lorg Lunny,” leading to the formation of the band Ciorras and the release of their album Silver Lining.